mccsoft/backend-frontend-template/README.md

 ## How to set up CI/CD
 1. First of all, you need to create an email for your project.
 It will be needed for registering in 3rd party systems that the project will use (e.g. Sentry and Loggly)
-1. Go to Azure and create Pipeline.
-Specify `azure-pipelines.yml` as the source of pipeline.
+2. Go to Azure and create Pipeline.
+Specify `.ci/azure-pipelines.yml` as the source of pipeline.
-1. Give access for WRITING to Repo for your Pipeline.
+3. Give access for WRITING to Repo for your Pipeline.
 This is required for Tagging your sources when App is deployed.
 Instructions: https://elanderson.net/2020/04/azure-devops-pipelines-manual-tagging/
+   1. You could skip this step if git tags are not needed.
+In this case remove `TagProdSources` and `TagDevSources` from [.ci/azure-pipelines.yml](.ci/azure-pipelines.yml)
-1. Set up Container Registry to push images to.
+4. Set up Container Registry to push images to.
    1. You could use GitLab Container Registry (since it's private and free)
       1. Register a user in GitLab (using project email)
       1. Create a personal access token with read/write access to container registry